mercedesbenzio/detect-action/README.md

             blackduck-url: ${{ secrets.BLACKDUCK_URL }}
             blackduck-api-token: ${{ secrets.BLACKDUCK_API_TOKEN }}
   ```

-**Note**: By default, Detect will only fail on BLOCKER and CRITICAL policy violations.
-This can be overridden to fail on
-all severities by setting `fail-on-all-policy-severities=true` in the _detect-action_ workflow parameters.

 - **INTELLIGENT** if you want to execute a full analysis of Detect and upload your results into a project in Black Duck,
   for example: